Cjaker/zerobot-docs/docs/lua_scripting/functions/cavebot.md

 --- Select a waypoint by specific id on the cavebot system.
 -- This function is a wrapper around the external function cavebotSelectWaypoint.
+-- Note: this function will not set instantly the waypoint, it will be set on the next tick.
+If you need to execute this function twice or more, you should use a delay between the calls.
+-- On waypoint script, it will kill the script execution after the use of this function.
 -- @param wpId (number) - The id of the waypoint to select. function CaveBot.selectWaypoint(wpId)